togakangaroo/togakangaroo.github.io/_posts/2023-07-22-get-that-coding-job.md

   This again, affects stages at the front of your funnel directly and all others indirectly.
 For example in the course of networking, you might hear about un-posted roles, you might get ideas for new places to apply, you might get a referral.
 You *will* get lots of practice talking to people in industry; that seems rather useful.

-This is a lot - almost an overwhelming amount - of stuff!
+This is a lot - almost an overwhelming amount!
 Even in this lengthy blog series I don't think I'll get to everything.
 Worse, most of it is well outside most people's comfort zone.
 So how do we climb a mountain like this when it is both uncomfortable and emotionally draining?

 Habit and organization are key.

 # You have to get organized